wallarm/gotestwaf/README.md

       --proxy string            Proxy URL to use
       --quiet                   If true, disable verbose logging
       --randomDelay int         Random delay in ms in addition to the delay between requests (default 400) --renewSession            Renew cookies before each test.
-Should be used with --followCookies flag --reportFormat string     Export report to one of the following formats: none, pdf, html, json (default "pdf") --reportName string       Report file name.
+Should be used with --followCookies flag (gohttp only) --reportFormat string     Export report to one of the following formats: none, pdf, html, json (default "pdf") --reportName string       Report file name.
 Supports `time' package template format (default "waf-evaluation-report-2006-January-02-15-04-05")
       --reportPath string       A directory to store reports (default "reports")